isl/Maze/README.md

 Authors : Anyfantis Nikolaos

-This file is part of the Mapping Analyze (Maze) webapp.
+This file is part of the Mapping Analyzer (Maze) webapp.